barbarosihtiyar/TodoList-React/README.md

 *E-Commerce Web Site is a React based web application.On this site, users can list their goals by entering the requests they have set as targets here.*

 # Features
--User text input
+- User text input
--Ability to remove added texts
+- Ability to remove added texts
--Arranging the texts in order
+- Arranging the texts in order
--Sass design
+- Sass design
--Accepts texts within certain rules at user input
+- Accepts texts within certain rules at user input

 # Screenshots